shwe-yuji/freemarket_sample_61b/README.md

 ### Association

 - belongs_to :category
+- has_many :subsubcategories
 - has_many :products
 - has_many :subcategories_sizes
 - has_many  :sizes ,through: :subcategories_sizes

 ## sizesテーブル